kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 Generally, you can expect that the Q-values will converge to within some ballpark from the maximum possible expected reward which also depends on the discount factor, <span class="math display">$$ \gamma $$</span>.

-### Q-values should race each other
+### 4. Q-values should race each other

 The deep Q-learning algorithm relies on taking argmax over all Q-values to determine the right action at each state of the environment.
 Assuming that all actions are necessary and taken from time to time in the environment, we can expect that there shouldn't be too huge numeric differences in the Q-values.
 If one Q-value persistently drifts in its numeric value then either it will never be taken (it's the smallest Q-value) or it is the winning action in each state (it's the largest Q-value).
+If that's the case, then we're not really learning a complex policy, which should allow switching between actions.
-For a well-trained policy, the numeric values of Q-values should change *slightly* from state to state to allow for the appropriate action being selected in each state.
+For a well-trained policy, the magnitudes of Q-values should change *slightly* from state to state to allow for the appropriate action being selected in each state.
 In other words, Q-values should always be racing each other in various states.

-This is an indication of something not going well during training:
+This, on the other hand, is an indication of something not going well during training:

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/DQN-Q-values-drift.png" width="800">